Speakers

 Description

-Understanding causal relationships in oncology is essential for improving treatment strategies and generating testable medical hypotheses.
-We present CaDSIm (Causal Discovery with Simultaneous Imputation), a new method for learning causal structures and associated Structural Equation Models from real world pan-cancer data, which is typically high dimensional, noisy, and incomplete.
+Understanding causal relationships in oncology is critical for optimizing treatment strategies and generating testable biomedical hypotheses.
+We present CaDSIm (Causal Discovery with Simultaneous Imputation), a novel method for learning causal structures and associated Structural Equation Models (SEMs) from real-world data.

-Our approach addresses three main goals: Validation, Identification, and Counterfactual Reasoning.
-First, we evaluate the method’s ability to recover known causal relationships in oncology.
-Second, we aim to identify novel and testable associations among patient characteristics, tumor biology, and treatment variables.
-Third, we use the learned model to answer counterfactual questions, such as estimating the potential impact of different treatments on patient outcomes.
+Our approach addresses three key objectives: Validation, Identification, and Counterfactual Reasoning.
+First, we validate CaDSIm by assessing its ability to recover known causal relationships in oncology.
+Second, we use it to uncover novel, potentially actionable dependencies among patient characteristics, tumor profiles, and treatment variables.
+Finally, we propose to leverage the learned causal model to answer counterfactual "what-if" questions, providing insights into treatment efficacy and patient outcomes.